Which is the best retail marketing solution for you?

 17. Shelf enhancement

 Existing shelves or racks can be enhanced.
-Combining creativity and technical know-how, retail marketers increase the visual appeal of the homebase of a product offering.
-Fronts, cards, banners, overlays, frames, together with the use of colors, graphics, light, original materials and communications engage with customers, add decor or service, e.g. through segmentation - customers can scan the range faster and find what they are looking for.
+By combining creativity and technical hacks, marketers make the area where an assortment is displayed more appealing.
+Fronts, fins, cards, banners, frames engage with customers, add decor or service, e.g. through segmentation - customers can navigate the range faster and find what they are looking for.

 Shelf enhancement Naturals